wirshingh/getorganelle-hydra-loop/README.md

 mkdir -p getorganelle_All_results

 # Set sample directory path to trimmed reads
-SAMPLEDIR_TRM="path to trimmed reads"
+SAMPLEDIR_TRM="path to trimmed reads directory"

 # Set sample directory path to the base project directory
-SAMPLEDIR_BASE="path to base base directory, where the job file is."
+SAMPLEDIR_BASE="path to base project directory, where the job file is."

 # Make a results directory
 mkdir -p ${SAMPLEDIR_BASE}/getorganelle_All_results/